DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 You can generate default SQL statements to read from and write to data sources.
 Alternatively, you can specify SQL statements manually that read from and write to data sources.
-SQL that you specify might contain certain DBMS vendor-specific constructs that can't be parsed correctly in job lineage analysis.
+SQL that you specify might contain certain DBMS vendor-specific constructs that can't be parsed correctly in lineage analysis.

 As a result, the relationships between stages and data sources and between stages and other stages might be incorrect.